hongwang01/RCDNet/README.md

 Code borrows from [JORDER_E](https://github.com/flyywh/JORDER-E-Deep-Image-Deraining-TPAMI-2019-Journal) by [Wenhan Yang](https://github.com/flyywh).
 Thanks for sharing !

 ## Friendly Tips
-1. If higher version is needed, please replace the files "dataloader.py"  and "trainer.py" in the folder "./RCDNet_code/../src/" with the  corresponding ones in  the folder "./pytorch1.0+/../src/" .
+1. If higher pytorch version (1.0.x, 1.1.x) is needed, please replace the files "dataloader.py"  and "trainer.py" in the folder "./RCDNet_code/../src/" with the  corresponding ones in  the folder "./pytorch1.0+/../src/" . **However, it is strongly advised to use this default setting in this released project.
+Please refer to the Requirements section above.**
 2. More general and friendly code framework for RCDNet will be coming !

 ## Updating logs